DE

 Be convincing – but how?

-The flood of information exchanged between today’s political and business worlds often contributes to confusion instead of a better understanding.
-Assessments and interpretations quickly dominate over facts.
-Direct communication is avoided, and conflicting opinions are dramatised.
+The vast flow of information between today’s political and business worlds often leads to confusion rather than a deeper understanding.
+Assessments and interpretations are quick to overshadow the facts.
+Direct communication is avoided and conflicting opinions are dramatised.

-The solution comes from nature in the form of sustainability.
-This principle also applies to communication that effectively gets the message across.
-It is based on honesty and authenticity, clarity and comprehensibility, responsibility and values.
+Nature provides the solution: sustainability.
+This principle also applies to communication.
+It is based on honesty and authenticity, clarity and comprehensibility, values and responsibility.

 How does meaning flow?
 This is the question that sustainable rhetoric answers in dialogue.

-Meaning originates in the natural resources of every human being and the universal desire for peaceful communication.
-This kind of understanding is created through sustainable rhetoric that achieves long-term relationships and sustainable results.
+Meaning is inherent in every human being, as is the universal desire for peaceful communication.
+Here, communication is created via sustainable rhetoric, one that generates long-term relationships and sustainable results.

-In the logic of a power-orientated world, speaking is still seen as dominance and listening as passivity.
-Studies show, however, that the quality of listening is a key component of sustainable rhetoric and in the real world, determines whether conversations today are successful.
+Mechthild Bülow In the logic of a power-oriented world, speaking is still seen as dominance and listening as passivity.
+Studies have now shown, however, that how we listen is a key component of sustainable rhetoric and determines the effectiveness of conversations in the real world.

-The aim is to understand diversity, communicate interests and connect people.
-So that words are the only winners.
+The aim is to understand diversity, communicate specific interests and make people connected.
+So that words are the only winners!